Grasia/grasia-dash-components/README.md

 Feel free to modify usage.py source file and play with the different options of the components.

-## Development

-### Demo server
+### React demo server

-You can start up a demo development server to see a demo of the rendered
+For easy developing and testing of the react components, you can start up a demo development server:
-components:

 ```sh
 $ npm run demo